Awards and Funds Program

 Hayashi Chushiro Prize

-The fund was established by a donation of prize money of the Kyoto Prize awarded for Dr. Chyshiro Hayashi (emeritus professor of Kyoto University).
+The fund was established by a donation of prize money of the Kyoto Prize awarded for Dr. Chushiro Hayashi (emeritus professor of Kyoto University).
 This prize is given to outstanding original pursuits related to astronomy (from 1996).

 PASJ Excellent Paper Award